-OverviewGetting to/from LGW Airport by train or bus - or transferring to either Heathrow, Stansted or Luton Airports:
+OverviewOngoing Projects with timeline, Getting to/from LGW Airport (a) by train or (b) by bus - and transferring to either Heathrow, Stansted or Luton Airports:

 The Gatwick Express trains to London Victoria run every 15 mins and take half an hour.

 'Southern' runs northbound trains to London Victoria via East Croydon & Clapham Junction, and to London Bridge via East Croydon.
 Its southbound service runs to Brighton, Eastbourne, Portsmouth & Southampton.

-The Heathrow Express (a) departs from Paddington every 15 mins and takes 15 minutes to Heathrow Central & 21 mins to Terminal 5, while Terminal 4 passengers should change at Heathrow Central.
+The Heathrow Express departs from Paddington every 15 mins and takes 15 minutes to Heathrow Central & 21 mins to Terminal 5, while Terminal 4 passengers should change at Heathrow Central.

-(b) To get to the Croydon station, take the X26 Express bus.
+- To get to the Croydon station, take the X26 Express bus.

-(c) Travel between Victoria & Paddington stations can be done via bus, taxi or the Underground (District & Circle Lines).
+- Travel between Victoria & Paddington stations can be done via bus, taxi or the Underground (District & Circle Lines).

 National Express Coaches serve Heathrow Airport and nationwide.

-Oxford Bus runs to Oxford.
+Oxford Bus serves Oxford.

 EasyBus minibuses from both terminals serve Earls Court / West Brompton.